LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 ```

 ### 3. Convert True/False to 1/0
-Because our tunning job can't handle non-numerical values, we will traverse the model_data and convert all datas tonumeric ones
+Because our tunning job can't handle non-numerical values, we will traverse the model_data and convert all datas to numeric ones.
 ```
 # Change True/False to 1/0
 model_data  =  model_data.replace({True: 1, False: 0})